 The 13th century marked a significant milestone with the establishment of the first medical institutions and the translation of many foreign medical texts into Mongolian.

-Mongolia’s vast and varied landscape is a treasure trove of medicinal plants, each with its own story to tell.
+Mongolia’s vast and varied landscape is a treasure trove of medicinal plants, herbs, and medicinal herbs, each with its own story to tell.

 The traditional Mongolian pharmacopeia includes over 400 species of plants used for healing purposes.
 Among these, the most revered include:

-- Sea Buckthorn (Hippophae rhamnoides): Known as a powerhouse of vitamins and nutrients, sea buckthorn is used to boost immunity, heal skin injuries, and prevent various diseases.
+- Sea Buckthorn (Hippophae rhamnoides): Known as a powerhouse of vitamins and nutrients, sea buckthorn is used to boost immunity, support the immune system, heal skin injuries, and prevent various diseases.

 - Mongolian Dandelion (Taraxacum officinale): Employed for its detoxifying properties, it’s a remedy for liver ailments and digestive issues.